Tuesday, February 10, 2026

 This sounds obvious, but it’s where many complaint software decisions go off track.

 Once you start browsing platforms, it’s very easy to slip into comparison mode.
 Who has the best dashboards?
-Who talks about AI the most?
+Who has the best reporting tools?
 Who promises real time insight, automation, and a slick user experience?

 Most of this is designed to impress.
 Not to help you run a complaint team better.

-You end up choosing a system based on what looks good in a sales demo, not on what removes friction in day to day complaint handling.
+The risk is that you end up choosing a system based on what looks good in a sales demo, or has been around for years, not on what removes friction in day to day complaint handling.

-A dashboard will not help if your team is still capturing inconsistent information at the start of the case.
+A dashboard won’t help if your team is still capturing inconsistent information at the start of the case.

-A reporting tool will not improve oversight if the underlying data is incomplete.
+A reporting tool won’t improve oversight if the underlying data is incomplete.

 Start with three questions: